orbeon/orbeon-forms-doc/form-runner/access-control/editing-forms.md

 [SINCE Orbeon Forms 4.3]

-`form-builder-permissions.xml` also impacts the Form Runner Home page, which supports unpublishing and publishing forms.
+`form-builder-permissions.xml` also impacts the Forms Admin page, which supports making forms available and unavailable.

 If the configuration is unchanged, by default users cannot unpublish/publish from the Home page.
 In order to allow this feature, you must configure at least one `<role>`.